Skip to main content

 Studies link marijuana use to depression, anxiety, suicide planning, and psychotic episodes.
 If you are using cannabis to help you deal with stress or anxiety, talk with your doctor.
 For some people, cannabis use can make mental health worse.

 Some cannabis products have very high potencies of THC (tetrahydrocannabinol).
 THC is the psychoactive compound in cannabis that creates a high.
-The Centers for Disease Control and Prevention (CDC) also reports that daily or near daily use of high-THC cannabis products can cause disorientation, anxiety, and even psychosis.
+The Centers for Disease Control & Prevention (CDC) also report that daily or near daily use of high-THC cannabis products can cause disorientation, anxiety, and even psychosis.

 Learn more about marijuana and mental health.